cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

   Identifier        counterpartyIdentifier
   // Desired version for connection
   Version           desiredVersion
-  // Root-of-trust for chain A
+  // Light client identifier for chain B on A Identifier        counterpartyLightClientIdentifier
-  RootOfTrust       rootOfTrust
+  // Light client identifier for chain A on B Identifier        lightClientIdentifier
   // Proof of stored INIT state on chain A AccumulatorProof  proofInit
 }